Two judges shot during 'disturbance' outside Indianapolis White Castle

 Breaking News Emails

-Two judges were shot Wednesday morning outside of an Indianapolis White Castle, police said.
+Two judges were shot Wednesday morning outside a White Castle restaurant in Indianapolis, police said.

-The Clark County judges, who have not been identified, were involved in a "disturbance" in the parking lot of the White Castle when they were shot just after 3 a.m., according to the Indianapolis Metropolitan Police Department.
+The Clark County judges, who have not been identified, were involved in a "disturbance" in the parking lot of the fast-food restaurant when they were shot just after 3 a.m., according to the Indianapolis Metropolitan Police Department.

 One of the judges was hospitalized in serious condition, and the other was hospitalized in critical but stable condition, police said.